 3. Matter of fact

 A company name that goes the obvious route of addressing the business’ purpose creates immediate clarity.
-With a name like Village Juicery, Whole Foods, Pizza Hut, or Car2Go, it’s hard to miss what these companies offer to their consumers.
+With a name like Village Juicery, Whole Foods, or Car2Go, it’s hard to miss what these companies offer to their consumers.

 This is a great option for entrepreneurs who aim for simplicity when naming their business.
 And while they’re not exactly the most exciting or eye-catching, their staying power is undeniable.